Dive sites Menorca: So much to explore!

 Depending on your experience, we have around 45 dive sites available, divided all over the island.
 Caves & caverns, drop-offs, wrecks and reefs offer unexpected colours and marine life.
 And all that with visibility averaging over 30 meters and water temperatures of 28 degrees in the summer months.

-We are one of the few dive centres with a permission to dive the Northern Marine Reserve.
+We are one of the few dive centres licensed to dive the Northern Marine Reserve.
 Here you will find a wealth of fish, such as large groupers, tuna and banks of barracuda’s.

-Below you will find a selection of our dive sites.
-The stars indicate the difficulty level (1-4):
+Below is a selection of our dive sites.
+The stars are an indication of the difficulty level (1-4):

 Belltower **

-Also known as 'Tom's Belfry'.
 Many of our divers consider this to be the best cavern dive in the Cap d'en Font area.
-We can access this cavern through two different entrances, after which we find ourselves in a large tunnel, which goes about 70 metres into the rocky coastline.
-At the end of the tunnel is a large air bubble, where we can emerge and admire the stalactites above us.
+We can access this cavern through two different entrances, after which we find ourselves in a large tunnel which goes about 70 metres into the rocky coastline.
+At the end of the tunnel is a large air bubble, where we can emerge and admire the stalactites above us

 Cala Viola * (marine reserve)